So rumor has it you know more about Bruce Lee than anyone you know, right?

 Weird Fact #18: Bruce beat up Jackie Chan in Enter the Dragon!
 Well, in a scene he grabs Jackie by the hair and snaps his neck.
 Jackie also did stunts in some of Bruce’s other movies, including a fall for the villain in Fist of Fury’s final fight.

 Weird Fact #19: Bruce was the inspiration behind a lot of big Video Game characters, such as Liu Kang from Mortal Kombat, Law from Tekken and Fei Long from Street Fighter II.

-Weird Fact #20: Bruce proved his prowess many times in competition, becoming the Hong Kong highschool boxing champion, defeating all of his opponents and knocking out including British boxer Gary Elms.
+Weird Fact #20: Bruce proved his prowess many times in competition, becoming the Hong Kong highschool boxing champion, defeating all of his opponents including British boxer Gary Elms.
 Bruce also knocked out a Choy Li Fut fighter named Chung in a Seattle Full Contact match in 1958, refereed by Sheun-Leung Wong and another the same year named Uechi, in a match refereed by Jesse Glover.

 This is additional to the famous Wong Jack Man fight in 1965 and numerous challenge matches he had both before and during his famous years!

 Weird Fact #21: Bruce lee wrote a film called ‘The Silent Flute’ which was never made in his lifetime.
 It was later adapted and shot with David Carradine in 1978 and called Circle of Iron.

 Weird Fact(s) #22: Bruce personally trained a number of celebrities, including:

 - James Coburn